Diallo19-Coder/Population_Guinea_2014/README.md

 numpy: a library for numerical computing in Python.
 jsonify: a method for serializing JSON data in Flask.
 flask-sqlalchemy: a Flask extension for working with SQL databases using SQLAlchemy.

+# Map density population
+This code block creates a choropleth map of population density by prefecture in Guinea using the density_2014 column previously created.
+It also adds prefecture name labels and sets the title and axis labels.
+The resulting map will show the relative population densities of each prefecture in Guinea.